luk3b0l/HouseTemperatureControlSystem/README.md

 -   created database and linked to both programs (manually so far)
 -   complete setup of Raspberry Pi including connected waterproof sensors and added their Device IDs to the Device Program (manually so far)

-Please do not hesitate to contact me on lukaszbol[at]yahoo[dot]co[dot]uk if you encounter any problems or need a further guidance.
+Please do not hesitate to contact me on the below e-mail if you encounter any problems or need further information.

+Contact: lukaszbol[at]yahoo[dot]co[dot]uk